alexlimh/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+**Update**: I will start as a PhD student at Waterloo CS in Jan, 2021.

 Minghan Li is a MSc student in Computer Science Department at Universtiy of Toronto.
-He is interested in reinforcement learning (RL), especially task-agnostic RL and model-based RL.
-He also has broad interest in deeping learning, information theory and natural language processing.
+He is interested in Natural Language Understanding, Information Retrieval, and Question Answering.
+He also has broad interests in Reinforcement Learning (RL), especially task-agnostic RL and model-based RL.